Navigating the Magical City of Fez: Essential Tips and Insights on Fes Weather for a Perfect Trip

 Fes weather: understanding the climate and temperature in Fez

 Fez enjoys a Mediterranean climate with a touch of continental influence.
-This means that the city experiences hot summers, mild winters, and relatively low rainfall.
+This means the city experiences hot summers, mild winters, and relatively low rainfall.
 The temperature in Fez varies throughout the year, with the hottest months being June, July, and August, where temperatures can reach up to 100°F (38°C).
-During these months, the weather in Fez can be quite sweltering, making it essential to take breaks from the heat and stay hydrated.
+During these months, the weather in Fez can be pretty sweltering, making it essential to take breaks from the heat and stay hydrated.

 On the other hand, the winter months from December to February see temperatures ranging from 40°F (4°C) to 62°F (17°C).
 Although the weather in Fez remains relatively mild during this time, it's essential to bring warm clothing, as the temperature can drop significantly at night.
 The city also experiences occasional rainfall, with the wettest months being November, December, and January.